0xStruct/mina-anons/anon-snapshot/README.md

-# 🕶⚡ Anon Snapshot
+# Mina-anons: 🕶⚡ Anon Snapshot
-Anon Snapshot brings privacy preserving voting into `Snapshot.org` powered by Mina Zero Knowledge
+Anon Snapshot brings privacy-preserving voting into `Snapshot.org` powered by Mina Zero Knowledge

 Snapshot is a widely popular voting platform for DAOs with millions of DAO members.
 It is used by Aave, ENS, ApeCoin, Starknet, Lido, Safe etc